Outer Temple Chambers - True Picture

 We welcome applications from transferring solicitors, qualified legal practitioners (including from other relevant jurisdictions) and legal academics wishing to transfer to the Bar.
 We recognise the skills and experience a previous career can afford a candidate.

-Chambers manages its selection process primarily through the Pupillage Gateway (for 12-month pupillages only) and in accordance with the Gateway timetable.
+Chambers manages its selection process through the Pupillage Gateway (for 12-month pupillages only) and in accordance with the Gateway timetable.
 Applications undergo an anonymised paper sift in order to identify the candidates that will be invited to a first round interview.
 Identifying details are removed and candidates are scored on intellectual ability, potential as an advocate, motivation, commitment and compatibility with Chambers.
-As part of the 2024 selection process, Chambers will be making use of a contextualised recruitment tool in order to assist us in attributing fair and contextualised scores to the applications.
+As part of the 2025 selection process, Chambers will be making use of a contextualised recruitment tool in order to assist us in attributing fair and contextualised scores to the applications.

 Chambers is a Disability Confident employer.
 We are recognised as positive about people with disabilities.
 We offer pupillage applicants with disabilities the option of requesting that their application for pupillage is considered in the spirit of the commitments we make as an employer under this scheme.
 We give special consideration to such applicants.
 You do not have to be registered as a disabled person to apply and are automatically eligible if you are affected by cancer, HIV, Multiple Sclerosis, or severe facial disfigurement.
 New pupils are offered a mentor who can provide confidential support to them throughout their pupillage and who has no involvement in the assessment of their performance during the year.